ash/raku-course/essentials/scalar-variables/exercises/identifiers/solution/index.md

 🦋 You can find the source code in the file [identifiers.raku](https://github.com/ash/raku-course/blob/master/exercises/scalar-variables/identifiers.raku).

+## Output

+This program does not generate any output, but you should not get any errors when Rakudo compiles and runs it:

+    $ raku exercises/scalar-variables/identifiers.raku

 ## Comments

 Let us list the problems with the original names: